rpiszczatowski/redstone-oracles-monorepo/packages/fuel-connector/README.md

 [![Fuel Grants Program](fuel-grants-program.png)](#-the-fuel-grants-program)

 RedStone proposes a completely new modular design where data is first put into a data availability layer and then fetched on-chain.
-This allow us to broadcast a large number of assets at high frequency to a cheaper layer and put it on chain only when required by the protocol.
+This allows us to broadcast a large number of assets at high frequency to a cheaper layer and put it on chain only when required by the protocol.

 The `@redstone-finance/fuel-connector` module implements an alternative design of providing oracle data to smart